Energy minister on CNN: Hey! Trinidad and Tobago has gas

 Energy Minister Stuart Young. –

-Responding to questions in a six-minute interview on CNN’s Quest Means Business news programme on Tuesday, Minister of Energy Stuart Young said Trinidad and Tobago is ready and willing to help the world wean itself off Russian oil and gas amid the Ukrainian invasion.
+Responding to questions in a six-minute interview on CNN’s Quest Means Business news programme on Tuesday, Minister of Energy Stuart Young said TT is ready and willing to help the world wean itself off Russian oil and gas amid the Ukrainian invasion.

 “What you have to look at is what other countries can do to help contribute by ramping up production,” he said.